-Please talk to us first as we can make sure you can access advice and action that can alleviate some of that worry.
+Please talk to us first to get support as we can make sure you can access advice and action that can alleviate some of the worry.

 You’ll find lots of information on our benefits pages.